zwettemaan/CRDT_ES/scripts/docs.md

 <a name="module_crdtes..isCrdtesActivated"></a>

 ### crdtes~isCrdtesActivated() ⇒ <code>string</code>
-Determine if Creative Developer Tools is currently activated.
+Determine if this is a paid developer account.

-Some functions, marked as (Licensed) will not work without an activation
+Some functions, marked with "Only available to paid developer accounts" will not work with standard CRDT

 **Kind**: inner method of [<code>crdtes</code>](#module_crdtes)
 **Returns**: <code>string</code> - `true` or `false`